llqsee/SynAccess/docs/docs/features/privacy-testing.md

 ## Error Handling

 ### Library Availability
-If privacy testing libraries are not installed:
+No external privacy libraries are required for the fast checks.
-- Tests return `LIBRARY_NOT_AVAILABLE` status
-- Other validation tests continue normally

 ### Data Requirements
 If insufficient data is available: